Maputo/DevGuide/contributing.md

 1. Link checker for any broken links; if there is an imperative for a broken link then add it to `.lycheeignore`
 2. Markdown lint that ensures the markdown is consistent and valid
 3. Spell checker; new words that are not recognized should be added to `.wordlist.txt`

+### Use of AI

+The Developer Guide is a documentation project, and so the content must be accurate, knowledgeable and concise.

+Generative AI can produce content that is general and verbose;
+avoid using it for any issues, pull requests, comments and discussions.
+If it is genuinely helpful to use generative AI then it **must** be declared in any pull request or issue, failure to do so can result in the contribution being closed or even deleted.

+There is no need to use agentic AI to create issues or pull requests;
+templates for all issues and pull requests **must** be used.
+Failure to use the templates can result in the issue / pull request being closed or even deleted.

 ### Running web document locally